thesunny/snapimage/README.md

 Generate a config file (default is "config/snapimage\_config.yml").
 SnapImage comes with a script to do that.

-    $ snapimage_generate_config <local root>
+    $ snapimage_generate_config <local root> <public url>

 The local root argument is a path that tells SnapImage where to store the uploaded files.

+The public url argument is a public URL where the images can be accessed from.

 For other options, use the -h flag.

     $ snapimage_generate_config -h